 Extensive damage was caused by Hurricane Irma on 6 September 2017, and the islands were then further impacted by Hurricanes Jose and Maria.
 There was widespread damage to infrastructure with a large proportion of homes and buildings very badly damaged.
 Good progress has been made and the Recovery and Development Agency Act has been passed, which paves the way for financing the long-term recovery.

 Local authorities can provide further information and you should follow their advice.
 You can follow the Governor’s Office Facebook page and the Twitter account of the Governor @GusJaspert for updates on BVI.

 The hurricane season usually runs from June to November and further storms could affect the Caribbean.
 The impact of these could be particularly severe in light of the damage already caused by Hurricane Irma.
-You’re advised to monitor updates from the US National Hurricane Centre and follow the advice of local authorities, including any evacuation orders, in the case of any further storms.
+You should monitor local and international weather updates from the US National Hurricane Center and follow the advice of local authorities, including any evacuation orders.
 See Natural Disasters

 As the BVI is a British Overseas Territory, there is no formal British diplomatic representation and the local authorities deal with all requests for emergency assistance.